-New to philanthropy, Angela joins TFFF with experience in business management and communications-based roles both in Australia and abroad.
+Prior to joining TFFF, Angela held various business management and communications-based roles both in Australia and abroad.
 Bilingual and skilled in cross-cultural communication, Angela’s perspective is shaped by her involvement in a number of community projects including ethnic radio and local arts initiatives.
 As a volunteer art gallery guide, she enjoys sharing her love of visual culture with visitors from all backgrounds.

 Passionate about empowering communities through education and the arts, Angela is keenly aware of the value of grassroots organisations in creating a healthy, equitable and resilient society.
 She is particularly interested in understanding how philanthropy can partner with Indigenous organisations and communities to support self-determination.